-This study was coordinated by the ECOG-ACRIN Research Group and was funded by the Breast Cancer Research Foundation, Susan G. Komen Foundation, and the National Cancer Institute.
+ECOG-ACRIN received funding for this study from the Breast Cancer Research Foundation, Susan G. Komen, and the National Cancer Institute.
 Sparano declares no conflicts of interest.

 Follow the meeting on Twitter: #SABCS17

 About SABCS:

 The mission of the 2017 San Antonio Breast Cancer Symposium is to produce a unique and comprehensive scientific meeting that encompasses the full spectrum of breast cancer research, facilitating the rapid translation of new knowledge into better care for patients with breast cancer.
 The UT Health San Antonio Cancer Center, the American Association for Cancer Research (AACR), and Baylor College of Medicine are joint sponsors of the San Antonio Breast Cancer Symposium.
 This collaboration utilizes the clinical strengths of the UT Health San Antonio Cancer Center and Baylor and the AACR's scientific prestige in basic, translational, and clinical cancer research to expedite the delivery of the latest scientific advances to the clinic.
 For more information about the symposium, please visit www.sabcs.org.